ReoLanguage/Reo/docs/introduction.rst

 These commands respectively

-	(1) compile Reo code to Java source code (by generating ``main.java``), (2) compile Java source code to executable Java classes, and (3) execute the complete program.
+	(1) compile Reo code to Java source code (by generating ``main.java``), (2) compile the generated Java source code to executable Java classes, and (3) execute the complete program.

 Since the alternator protocol defined in ``main.treo`` matches the informal specification, and since the generated code correctly implements the alternator procotol, the output now looks as follows: